 Some medications may be covered by Medicare Part C, the medical benefit, based on Medicare coverage guidelines and associated clinical criteria.
-Medications furnished by a provider may be subject to prior authorization.
+Medications furnished by a provider may be subject to prior authorization, which Verda Healthcare delegates to its contracted Pharmacy Benefits Manager.
 Medications furnished by a pharmacy are typically covered by the Part D benefit.
 Please refer to Section Five of this manual.